jobinjoy12/Nightingale/README.md

 - **ESP32 Wi-Fi Module**: All sensors are connected to an ESP32 module, which transmits the data to a common web server.
 - **Web Server**: Nurses access the web server to view live data from all sensors, allowing them to monitor patients in real time.

 ## Use Cases

 - **Quarantine and Isolation**: The Nightingale system is especially beneficial in scenarios where patients are in isolation due to contagious diseases.
 It minimizes the need for physical contact while ensuring the patients' health is closely monitored.
-- **Remote Monitoring**: Allows for the continuous assessment of critical vitals like heart rate, body temperature, and fall detection without the need for constant bedside monitoring.
+- **Remote Monitoring**: Enables continuous assessment of critical vitals like heart rate, body temperature, and fall detection without the need for constant bedside monitoring.
+- **Reduced Risk of Transmission**: In cases of highly infectious diseases, Nightingale significantly reduces the risk of spreading infections between patients and healthcare staff by allowing nurses to remotely monitor patients.

 ## Hardware Components